What is Counselling, Clinical Psychology and Counselling Psychology?

 - A Counselling or Clinical Psychologist has similar training to a counsellor or psychotherapist, but also holds a degree in Psychology.

 - A Psychiatrist is a medically-trained professional who offers diagnostic assessment and a treatment programme which could include drugs or psychological therapy.
 We do not currently have a Psychiatrist on the Team.

-Reasons to seek Counselling and Clinical Psychology
+Reasons to seek Talking Therapy:

 - Anxiety issues